Heliconius: Mating and offspring

 Heliconius has evolved two forms of mating.
 The main form is standard sexual reproduction.
 Some species of Heliconius, however, have converged evolutionarily in regard to pupal mating.
 One species to exhibit this behavior is Heliconius charithonia.
 In this form of mating, the male Heliconius finds a female pupa and waits until a day before she is moulted to mate with her.
 With this type of mating there is no sexual selection present.
 H. erato has a unique mating ritual, in which males transfer anti-aphrodisiac pheromones to females after copulation so that no other males will approach the mated females.
 No other Lepidoptera exhibit this behavior.

 Heliconius female butterflies also disperse their eggs much more slowly than other species of butterflies.
-They obtain their nutrients for egg production through pollen in the adult stage rather than the larval stage.
+They obtain their nutrients for egg production through consumption of pollen in the adult stage rather than the larval stage.
 Due to nutrient collection in the adult rather than larval stage, adult females have a much longer life than other species, which allows them to better disperse their eggs for survival and speciation.
-This form of egg production is helpful because larvae are much more vulnerable than adult stages, although they also utilize aposematism.
+This form of egg production is helpful because larvae are much more vulnerable than adult stages, although they also use aposematism.
 Because many of the nutrients needed to produce eggs are obtained in the adult stage, the larval stage is much shorter and less susceptible to predation.